KatherLab/HNSCC_FM_MIL_study/README.md

 *Modeling: files to use with the STAMP 1.01 version release (https://github.com/KatherLab/STAMP/releases/tag/v1.0.1).
 Installation should not be very different than for the main version.

 *Model objects: model objects and scripts for model loading for the different models presented in the manuscript.

+Each subsection has their own README file to orient the reader.